-The graph is given as follows: graph[i] is a list of all nodes you can visit from node i (i.e., there is a directed edge from node i to node graph[i][j]).
+The graph is represented by adjacency list: graph[i] is a list of all nodes you can visit from node i.
+There is a directed edge from node i to node graph[i][j].

 Given graph = [[1,2],,,]

-There are two paths: 0 -> 1 -> 3 and 0 -> 2 -> 3 .
+There are two paths: 0 -> 2 -> 3 and 0 -> 1 -> 3 .

 This is a Premium Content.
-Please subscribe to access the rest of the content.

 Don't forget to take in-depth look at the other backtracking problems because that is what would make you comfortable with using the backtracking template and master the art of Backtracking: